AbuAbdULLAH-MuhammadAli/pic2kcal/paper/paper.md

 ![Some example results, showing predicted calories, fat, protein, carbohydrates and ingredients.](img/results.png){#fig:results}

+# Problems/Fails

 # Future Work
+The dataset we extracted contains at the moment much more attributes as we are using for now.
+Once the dataset gets further processed the recipe instructions, the type of the meal (cake, side dish), the rating and further properties could be used for training further models.
+The current dataset contains at the moment all available photos of each recipe.
+It may make sense to implement sanity checks to filter images out if they do not match the recipe in a proper way.

+Further problems related to food could be approached using the dataset.
+For some people it may be interesting to know if the meal contains a special ingredient because of allergies or if it is vegan or vegetarian.
+The dataset provides needed information to train a variety of different models to solve problems related to food.

 - volume estimation completely missing
 -